talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="updateCouponBatch"></a>
 # **updateCouponBatch**
-> updateCouponBatch(applicationId, campaignId, body)
+> updateCouponBatch(applicationId, campaignId, updateCouponBatch)

-Update a Batch of Coupons
+Update a batch of coupons

 ### Example
 ```java